Does Phobos look as if it is a pile of rubble, or does it look like a battered 500 million year old metallic hulk? Photograph NASA

 Megalithic Artificial Objects on Mars

 Increasingly, more and more megalithic artificial objects are being discovered on Mars, including one perfect cylindrical object, poles, flat surfaces, pyramidical structures, and what look like saucer-shaped buildings on the edges of cliffs and caves.
-All this suggests a huge catastrophe that happened a long time ago.
-Brandenburg, an expert in space propulsion, put this date at around 180 million years ago, based on Martian geological strata and the estimated age of the anomalies.
+All this suggests the ruins of a civilization and a huge catastrophe that happened a long time ago.

 - The Anomalous Cylinder: Location – Gale Crater, specifically in the Paraitepuy Pass (a narrow gap) on the lower slopes of Mount Sharp (Aeolis Mons).
 Context – This is the shiny, perfectly smooth cylindrical object (roughly 20 cm long with a flat end) photographed by NASA’s Curiosity rover in August 2022.
 It appears partially buried in the Martian regolith.
 At the time the image was taken, the rover was operating several kilometres away on the slopes of Mount Sharp.
 Why anomalous?
 It stands out due to its geometric precision, smooth surface, and lack of similar rocks nearby.
 Mainstream explanations suggest it is likely human-made debris (e.g., from the rover’s landing system or a shed part), while figures like Avi Loeb have called for the rover to investigate it as a potential non-natural object.
 Gale Crater is near the Martian equator, a major exploration site due to its layered sedimentary history and evidence of ancient lakes.

-- The “Pole” / Doorway / Pillar-like Feature: This most likely refers to the viral “Doorway” (sometimes described with pole-like or rectangular pillar elements in related anomalies).
+- The “Doorway”.
 Location – Also on Mount Sharp in Gale Crater, near the “East Cliffs” area.
 Photographed by Curiosity on Sol 3466 (May 7, 2022).
 Description – A small rectangular opening/fracture in a rocky mound, roughly 30 cm (12 inches) tall and 40 cm (16 inches) wide — about dog-door sized.
 It has straight edges, a flat top, and a dark interior, giving the appearance of a carved entrance, doorway, or cave mouth with possible vertical “pole” or pillar-like rock formations nearby in the same outcrop.
-Scientific explanation – NASA and geologists describe it as a natural open fracture in sedimentary bedrock, formed by erosion, cracking, and wind shaping — common on both Earth and Mars.
-It is an example of pareidolia (seeing familiar shapes in random geology).
+Scientific explanation – NASA and geologists describe it as a natural open fracture in sedimentary bedrock.

 - Caves and Cliff/Saucer-shaped Features: Mars has thousands of candidate cave entrances, mostly natural lava tube skylights, pit craters, and collapse features.
-Anomalous ones discussed in fringe contexts (including possible artificial-looking entrances, saucer-shaped structures on cliffs, or sheltered “buildings”) are often reported in these regions: Primary areas – Arsia Mons, Pavonis Mons, and other Tharsis volcanoes (classic lava tube “skylights” and pit chains, e.g., the “Seven Sisters”); Hebrus Valles (northern hemisphere) where recent studies identified potential water-carved (karst-like) caves and sinkholes; the Elysium Mons region, which includes large pit candidates and possible cave entrances; Gale Crater / Mount Sharp cliffs, where near the doorway various small cave-like openings and sheltered overhangs appear in rover images, sometimes with saucer or dome-like eroded features on cliff edges; and Cydonia Mensae and other regions with “megalithic” claims — pyramidal hills, but fewer confirmed cave entrances.
-In the fringe/anomaly context, some researchers highlight dark, rectangular or arched openings in cliffs that look like engineered entrances, along with what appear to be saucer-shaped or cylindrical structures perched on cliff edges or inside cave mouths.
-These are often attributed to pareidolia, wind erosion, or lava tube collapses, but are cited as possible artificial shelters from a past civilization (tying into Brandenburg’s ideas).
+Anomalous ones (including possible artificial-looking entrances, saucer-shaped structures on cliffs, or sheltered “buildings”) are often reported in these regions: Primary areas – Arsia Mons, Pavonis Mons, and other Tharsis volcanoes (classic lava tube “skylights” and pit chains, e.g., the “Seven Sisters”); Hebrus Valles (northern hemisphere) where recent studies identified potential water-carved (karst-like) caves and sinkholes; the Elysium Mons region, which includes large pit candidates and possible cave entrances; Gale Crater / Mount Sharp cliffs, where near the doorway various small cave-like openings and sheltered overhangs appear in rover images, sometimes with saucer or dome-like eroded features on cliff edges; and Cydonia Mensae and other regions with “megalithic” claims — pyramidal hills, but fewer confirmed cave entrances.
+Some researchers highlight dark, rectangular or arched openings in cliffs that look like engineered entrances, along with what appear to be saucer-shaped or cylindrical structures perched on cliff edges or inside cave mouths.
+These are are cited as possible artificial shelters from a past civilization (tying into Brandenburg’s ideas).
 Summary of locations: Cylinder and Doorway — both in Gale Crater / Mount Sharp (Curiosity’s playground).
 Caves — widespread, with notable clusters in volcanic regions (Tharsis, Elysium) and outflow channels like Hebrus Valles.

 3I Atlas, with three symmetrical jets and a jet anomalously facing the Sun https://lweb.cfa.harvard.edu/~loeb/TA2.pdf